SamiPerttu/fundsp/README.md

 It features a powerful inline graph notation that empowers users to accomplish diverse audio processing tasks with ease and elegance.

-FunDSP comes with a function combinator environment containing a suite of audio components, math and utility functions and procedural generation tools.
+FunDSP comes with a combinator environment containing a suite of audio components, math and utility functions and procedural generation tools.

 *This project is under construction*!
 It is already useful for experimentation.